 What is Cognitive Behavioral Therapy?

 Individuals who have substance abuse problems often experience negative thought patterns.
-Negative thinking patterns are the main source of many problems like addiction, anxiety and depression.
-CBT focuses of these harmful thought patterns, with the goal of making the patient realize how to practice having positive thought patterns, by managing stress emotions and unsafe behavior.
+Negative thinking patterns are the main source of many problems like addiction, anxiety, and depression.
+CBT focuses on these harmful thought patterns with the goal of making the patient realize how to practice having positive thought patterns by managing stress emotions and unsafe behavior.

 Benefits of CBT

 Below are some of the most important benefits of this useful and helpful therapy: